Shopify/discount-app-components/src/components/AppProvider/README.md

 ## Testing components

-You must include the discounts app context, polaris app context, and appbridge app context when writing tests that include `@shopify/discount-app-components` components.
+You must include the discounts app context and polaris app context when writing tests that include `@shopify/discount-app-components` components.
 For your convenience, we've provided a [DiscountAppComponentsTestProvider component](https://github.com/Shopify/discount-app-components/blob/main/src/components/DiscountAppComponentsTestProvider/DiscountAppComponentsTestProvider.tsx) to provide these contexts.